Sri Mariamman Temple, Singapore: History

 Initially, the British authorities allotted land for a Hindu temple along Telok Ayer Street.
 This street ran alongside Telok Ayer Bay, where most early Asian immigrants first landed in Singapore, and where they went to pray and give thanks for a safe sea journey.
-The Thian Hock Keng and Nagore Dargha Shrine, respectively Singapore's earliest Chinese and Indian Muslim places of worship, are located there.
+The Thian Hock Keng and Nagore Durgha Shrine, respectively Singapore's earliest Chinese and Indian Muslim places of worship, are located there.
 However, Telok Ayer Street lacked a convenient source of fresh water which was needed for Hindu temple rituals.

 The British Resident of Singapore, William Farquhar, then let Pillai occupy a site near Stamford Canal in 1821.
 Once again, the site proved unsuitable, this time due to the 1822 Jackson Plan which reserved the Stamford Canal area for other uses.
-However, the plan designated an alternative site next to the existing temple – marked as "Kling Chapel" ("Kling" is a derogatory term for Indians in Singapore and Malaysia).
+However, the plan designated an alternative site next to the existing temple – marked as "Kling Chapel" ("Kling" was a neutral term for Indians in Singapore and Malaya but now considered derogatory).
 This site was near the area earmarked for the Indian community.

 In 1823, the current South Bridge Road site was finally granted to Pillai for the purposes of erecting a Hindu temple.
 The side streets flanking the temple were later renamed in reference to the temple and its prominent tower – Pagoda Street and Temple Street.

 By 1827, Pillai had built a simple temple made of wood and attap.
 In the same year, he installed Sinna Amman, a small representation of the goddess Mariamman, in the temple.
 Mariamman is a rural South Indian mother goddess who is especially worshipped for protection against diseases.
 According to the Hindu Endowments Board, the current managers of the temple, the existing deity in the principal shrine of the temple is the original installed by Pillai in 1827.
 As is the common practice, the temple is named after its principal deity.
 The temple was also known to devotees over the years as the Sithi Vinayagar and Gothanda Ramaswamy Mariamman Temple or, more simply, Mariamman Kovil (kovil being the Tamil word for temple).